NHSDigital/software-engineering-quality-framework/patterns/automate-everything.md

 ## The pattern

-Regularly review *every- manual process that the team performs.
+Regularly review **every** manual process that the team performs.
 Automate it, but be pragmatic: choose where to invest your time.
 Error-prone, high impact and frequent activities are all high priorities for automation.

 ## Benefits